jouellnyc/UART/esp32_rs485/README.md

 Note: DE and RE are jumpered together and then reach across to be both managed by GPIO 4 (Orange wire in the pic)

+###  RS-485 Pins from RS-485 Module to RS-485 Module

-On the side with he Terminal Block:
+(On the side with he Terminal Block:)

 | RS-485 Module | ESP32          |
 |------------------------|----------------|